swapgk/metaverse-vr/README.md

 ## Overview

-This project is a **3D Virtual Reality (VR) collaboration application**, developed using **Unity3D**, designed to enhance user experience by providing an immersive, interactive virtual environment for real-time collaboration and an engaging, fun way to meet online.
+This project is a **3D Multiplayer Virtual Reality (VR) Space**, developed using **Unity3D**, designed to enhance user experience by providing an immersive, interactive virtual environment for real-time collaboration or jsut a fun way to meet virtually.

 Users can join a shared Virtual Meeting Room with avatars, interact with objects, communicate via video calls, and draw collaboratively in the 3D space.